liveslol/nadm/README.md

-# nadm - Not Only a Dotfiles Manager
+# nadm - Not only A Dotfiles Manager

 ## Overview